2013: S.Africa: People sing: Shoot the Liberal instead of Shoot the Boer

 Condemnation

 The concert took place despite strong efforts by student groups and staff to lobby management to cancel it, the Mail & Guardian reported last week.
-Some postgraduate students and staff, both academic and administrative, wrote letters to the university’s vice-chancellor Adam Habib on Wednesday, telling him of their condemnation “in the strongest possible terms of the racial/ethnic profiling” allegedly by the South African Jewish Board of Deputies (SAJBD) and the South African Zionist Federation.
+Some postgraduate students and staff, both academic and administrative, wrote letters to the university’s vice-chancellor Adam Habib on Wednesday, telling him of their condemnation “in the strongest possible terms of the racial/ethnic profiling” allegedly by the South African Liberal Board of Deputies (SAJBD) and the South African Nationalist Federation.

 Respected health and education activists respectively, Nathan Geffen and Doron Isaacs, who have also been in support of Palestinian rights, came out strongly against the song.